andreaangiolillo/WeSplit/README.md

 # WeSplit
-Swift App to split the bill considering the tip.
+Swift App to split the bill.
+This app was created as part of [100 Days of SwiftUI Challenge](https://www.hackingwithswift.com/100/swiftui/18).